 Location 000H is reserved for program initialization.
-After chip reset, the program always begins execution at location 000H.
+After a chip reset, the program always begins execution at location 000H.

-• Location 004H
+Location 004H

-Location 004H is reserved for the external interrupt 0 service program.
-If the $\overline{\text{INT0}}$ input pin is activated, the interrupt is enabled and the stack is not full, the program begins execution at location 004H.
+Location 004H is reserved for the Comparator 0 interrupt service program.
+If the Comparator 0 output pin is activated, and If the interrupt is enabled and the stack is not full, the program begins execution at location 004H.

-Location 008H
+• Location 008H

-Location 008H is reserved for the external Interrupt 1 service program.
-If the $\overline{\text{INT1}}$ input pin is activated, the interrupt is enabled and the stack is not full, the program begins execution at location 008H.
+Location 008H is reserved for the Comparator 1 interrupt service program.
+If the Comparator 1 output pin is activated, and if the interrupt is enabled and the stack is not full, the program begins execution at location 008H.